edysfy/Group_website/uxDesign.md

 <img src="supporting_images/wireframe_preview.png" width="700">
 </p>
 <a name="first"></a>
 Again, we shared the wireframe with friends and family, and coupled it with a questionnaire.
 As well as the questionnaire, we provided the ability to leave comments on the wireframe itself.
 One user reported that it would be useful to have a key on the map, informing the user on what coloured marker means what.
 As a direct response to this feedback, we implemented a key.
-The final version of the key can be see below (bottom), alongside the original feedback (top).
+The final version of the key can be see below (bottom), alongside the original feedback (top). <br>

 <p align="center">
 <img src="supporting_images/Wireframe_with_feedback.png" width="500">